markravinet/genotyping_pipeline_v2/README.md

 ## Step 1  - trimming, mapping and aligning

 This first script will take your raw reads, trim them for low-quality bases and remove any adapter sequences.
 It will then map them to a reference genome of your choice (default is the 2014 House sparrow reference).
-Following this, it will perform realignment around indels using `abra2` to ensure that short insertions or deletions do not cause false positive variant calls.
 It also ensures that the samples are renamed to the correct name for all downstream analysis.
 Finally, the script will produce statistics on the mapping efficiency and depth of coverage of each mapped individual.
+Note that as of November 2024, the pipeline has been updated so that it only outputs [cram files](https://en.wikipedia.org/wiki/CRAM_(file_format)).

 ### The input csv format